 Best Time to Visit the Keukenhof Tulip Fields

 Tulip season is limited.
 Keukenhof is usually only open for about seven weeks between late March and early May.
 If you want the best chance of seeing beautiful blooms, April is the best time to travel to the Netherlands for tulips.
+You can check the most recent flower report to help plan your visit.

 Keukenhof Opening Times (Visit Early on Off-Peak Days!)